 Under Washington’s Products Liability Act, there are several tests for determining whether products are unsafe.
 Products may be unsafe because of a defect in design, or because of inadequate warnings, instructions, or labeling.
 Products may also be unsafe because of some defect in their manufacture, construction, or installation.
 Breach of warranty is another basis for a products liability claim.

 Products Unsafe Because of Inadequate Design and or Warnings

-A product manufacturer is liable in negligence for harm caused by a product that is not reasonably safe as designed or is not reasonably safe because adequate warnings or instructions were not provided.
-A product manufacturer is subject to strict liability for harm caused by a product that is not reasonably safe in construction or not reasonably safe because it did not conform to express or implied warranties.
+A product manufacturer is liable for harm caused by a product that is not reasonably safe as designed, or is not reasonably safe because adequate warnings or instructions were not provided.
+In Washington, there are two tests for determining whether a product is unsafe as designed or because of inadequate warnings.

 A product seller other than a manufacturer is generally only liable for harm caused by a product caused by the negligence of the seller, by breach of express warranty made by the seller, or by an intentional misrepresentation or concealment by the seller about the product.
+RCW 7.72.040.